-3.2.8.6 Setup Menu: Options - Automatic Save Dark by TTL shutter
+3.2.9.6 Setup Menu: Options - Automatic Save Dark by TTL shutter

 To use the automatic save dark option, an interface cable needs to be connected from the spectrometer to the light source with shutter (AvaLight-HAL-S, AvaLight-DHc, AvaLight-D(H)-S-(DUV)).
-The interface cable between TTL-shutter and spectrometer is for the USB1 platform a 15 to 15 pin cable (IC-DB15-2).
+The interface cable between TTL-shutter and spectrometer is a 26 pin to 15 pin cable (IC-DB26-2).